protocolbuffers/protocolbuffers.github.io/content/programming-guides/style.md

 ## Message and Field Names {#message-field-names}

-Use PascalCase (with an initial capital) for message names – for example, `SongServerRequest`.
-Use lower_snake_case for field names (including oneof field and extension names) – for example, `song_name`.
+Use PascalCase (with an initial capital) for message names: `SongServerRequest`.
+Prefer to capitalize abbreviations as single words: `GetDnsRequest` rather than `GetDNSRequest`.
+Use lower_snake_case for field names, including oneof field and extension names: `song_name`.

 ```proto
 message SongServerRequest {